 If cinnamon is applied to skin, it may cause irritation and redness.

-Consuming in huge amounts may theoretically be toxic, due to its ‘coumarin’ content - particularly for sensitive people with liver problems.
+Consuming cinnamon in huge amounts may theoretically be toxic, due to its ‘coumarin’ content, particularly for people with sensitivities or liver problems.

 Carly Dolan wrote a great blog post about the health benefits of cinnamon.

 Flaxseed is a nutritional powerhouse, despite its tiny size.

 It contains all sorts of components that are required to maintain a healthy body.
 It is high in omega-3 essential fatty acid, which is otherwise scarce in our diet, and which helps not only to balance hormones but also to reduce inflammation.

 Flax seed contains beneficial fibre which improves digestion and provides a good medium for our healthy bacteria to thrive.

 It can be broken down by our digestive bacteria in to lignans, which are weak oestrogens.

 These appear to be able to compete with our body’s oestrogen for oestrogen receptor sites on the surface of our cells.
 Since it is less strong than our body’s oestrogen, it can reduce the effects of excessive oestrogen which is often a factor in PMS and fibroids.

 Early research found eating a muffin containing 25g flax seed daily for three months reduced breast pain associated with PMS.

 This is amazing given that many of the therapeutic properties of flax can be inactivated by high temperatures.

 Flaxseeds are great added to smoothies or muesli or try flax seed oil as a salad dressing or drizzled over cooked veggies.

 Flax seed oil should never be heated, and it needs to be kept in the fridge.

 Kate B. Forsyth wrote a brilliant blog post about the benefits of eating Flaxseeds:

 A relative newcomer to the superfood party, Maca root has a gained popularity in recent years.

 It is actually part of the cruciferous family of vegetables which also includes broccoli and cauliflower.

 Maca contains a good level of protein, and a single 28g serving contains 23% of our recommended daily intake of iron, as well as good levels of zinc and magnesium.